Sm0k3s/Ride-my-way/README.md

  $ python run.py
  ```

-* Test the endpoints are work on Postman/Curl
+* Test the endpoints are working on Postman/Curl

 ## Running tests
 ```bash